To help diagnose myasthenia gravis (MG) and to distinguish between MG and other conditions with similar symptoms

 An acetylcholine receptor (AChR) antibody test is used to help diagnose myasthenia gravis (MG) and to distinguish it from other conditions that may cause similar symptoms, such as chronic muscle fatigue and weakness.

-Three different types of tests are available to determine which of these may be the problem in a particular individual.
-However, the test that measures "binding" antibodies is most commonly used because it is generally rare for the other two tests to be positive without the "binding" test being positive as well.
-These other tests may be used when a healthcare practitioner strongly suspects myasthenia gravis and the "binding" test is negative.
+The test that measures binding antibodies is most commonly used because it is generally rare for the other two tests to be positive without the binding antibody test being positive as well.
+These other two tests may be used when a healthcare practitioner strongly suspects myasthenia gravis and the binding antibody test is negative.

-One or more of the AChR antibody tests may be ordered as part of a panel of tests that may also include a striated muscle antibody test to help establish a diagnosis.
-Depending upon results, an anti-MuSK (muscle-specific kinase) antibody test may also be ordered.
+One or more of these AChR antibody tests may be ordered as part of a panel of tests that may also include a striated muscle antibody test to help establish a diagnosis.
+If AChR antibody test results are normal but a healthcare practitioner strongly suspects myasthenia gravis, an anti-MuSK (muscle-specific tyrosine kinase) antibody test may also be ordered.

 People with MG often have an enlarged thymus gland and may have thymomas (typically benign tumors of the thymus).
-Located under the breastbone, the thymus is an active part of the immune system during childhood but normally becomes less active after puberty.
+Located under the breastbone, the thymus is an active part of the immune system during childhood but normally becomes less active during the teen years.
 If a thymoma is detected, such as during a chest computed tomography (CT) scan done for a different reason, then an AChR antibody test may sometimes be used to determine whether the person has developed these antibodies.

-The AChR antibody test may be ordered when a person has symptoms that suggest myasthenia gravis, such as:
+The AChR antibody test may be ordered when you have signs and symptoms that suggest myasthenia gravis, such as:

 An AChR antibody test may sometimes be ordered when a thymoma is detected during an imaging scan.